 Anne Allison is a cultural anthropologist who researches the intersection between political economy, everyday life, and the imagination in the context of late capitalist, post-industrial Japan.
 Her work spans the subjects of sexuality, pornography, and maternal labor to the globalization of Japanese youth products and the precarity of irregular workers.
 She is the author of Nightwork: Sexuality, Pleasure, and Corporate Masculinity in a Tokyo Hostess Club (University of Chicago Press, 1994—an ethnography of the Japanese corporate practice of entertaining employees and customers in the sexualized atmosphere of hostess clubs; Permitted and Prohibited Desires: Mothers, Comics, and Censorship in Japan (University of California Press 2000)—a collection of essays analyzing the complex desires linking motherhood, pornographic comics, and popular culture; and Millennial Monsters: Japanese Toys and the Global Imagination (University of California Press, 2006)—a study of the intermeshing of fantasy, capitalism, and cultural politics in the rise of Japan's brand of "cool" youth-goods on the global marketplace.
 Her most recent book, Precarious Japan (forthcoming from Duke University Press, 2013) looks at the socio-economic shifts in post-corporatist Japan towards precaritization of work, sociality, and everyday security.

 Allison, A. “Shakaisei no ima, kansei, kazoku, soshite nihon no kodomo ("Sociality Today: Sentiment, Family, and Japanese Youth").”
-Kobougaku 4: Kibou no hajimari: ryuudookasuru sekaide: The Social Sciences of Hope, Volume 4: The Beginning of Hope: In a World of Flux.
-Ed.
-TIOS Sciences, T University, G Yuji, and S Uno.
-Tokyo Daigaku Shuppansha.
-129-149.
+Kobougaku 4: Kibou No Hajimari: Ryuudookasuru Sekaide: The Social Sciences of Hope, Volume 4: The Beginning of Hope: In a World of Flux, edited by Todaishaken Institute of Social Sciences et al., vol. 4, Tokyo Daigaku Shuppansha, pp. 129–49.

 Allison, A. “"Shinjidai no Fuetesshu, Monsuta-, Soshite Tomodachi: Mireniamu (Shinseki) no Pokemonshihonshugi".”
-Media and Popular Culture.
-Ed.
-R Tsuchiyua and Y Shunya.
+Media and Popular Culture, edited by Reiko Tsuchiyua and Yoshimi Shunya.